Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Long-Term Care Advocacy

-Volunteer certified Ombudsmen are here to educate you.
-They also inform staff members, families, and the community about resident rights.
+Volunteer certified Ombudsmen educate staff members, families, and the community about resident rights.

-Volunteers are also available to provide resources and advocate for quality-of-life issues in long-term care facilities.
+Volunteers are also available to provide resources and advocate for quality-of-life issues.

 Ombudsman Program